zjysteven/lmms-finetune/README.md

 <details>
 <summary><b>2.
 Perform finetuning</b></summary>

 Modify the sample training bash script [example.sh](./example.sh) to specify arguments including the target model, data path, etc. There are comments that explain each argument's meaning.
 Then simply kick off the training by running the bash script `bash example.sh`.
+Note that to exactly run the provided `example.sh`, you will need to download the video clips from ShareGPT4Video; see [this](example_data/videos/ego4d/README.md).
 </details>